A Survey of Deep Active Learning: Application of DeepAL in fields such as vision and NLP

+Information extraction aims to extract and simplify the most important information from large texts, which is an important basis for correlation analysis between different concepts.

-In addition, \cite{Shen2017DeepActiveLearning, Shardlow2019text, Chang2019Overcoming} uses the combination of DL and AL to determine how the technical level of NER can be improved in the case of a small training set. \cite{Priya2019Identifying} uses relevant tweets from disaster-stricken areas to extract information that facilitates the identification of infrastructure damage during earthquakes.
+\cite{Priya2019Identifying} uses relevant tweets from disaster-stricken areas to extract information that facilitates the identification of infrastructure damage during earthquakes.
 For this reason, \cite{Priya2019Identifying} combines RNN and GRU-based models with AL, using AL-based methods to pre-train the model so that it will retrieve tweets featuring infrastructure damage in different regions, thereby significantly reducing the manual labeling workload.
-Moreover, entity resolution (ER) is the task of recognizing the same real entities with different representations across databases, and represents a key step in knowledge base creation and text mining. \cite{Kasai2019Low} developed a DL-based ER method that combines transfer learning and AL to design an architecture that allows for the learning of a model that is transferable from high-resource environments to low-resource environments.
+In addition, entity resolution (ER) is the task of recognizing the same real entities with different representations across databases and represents a key step in knowledge base creation and text mining. \cite{Shen2017DeepActiveLearning, Shardlow2019text, Chang2019Overcoming} uses the combination of DL and AL to determine how the technical level of NER (Named Entity Recognition) can be improved in the case of a small training set. \cite{Kasai2019Low} developed a DL-based ER method that combines transfer learning and AL to design an architecture that allows for the learning of a model that is transferable from high-resource environments to low-resource environments. \cite{Maldonado2019Active} proposes a novel ALPNN (Active Learning Policy Neural Network) design to recognize the concepts and relationships in large EEG (electroencephalogram) reports; this approach can help humans extract available clinical knowledge from a large number of such reports.